morgulbrut/kicadWorkshop/README.md

 #### Windows

-Go to http://www.kicad-pcb.org/ and grab the installer, the standardlib comes free, it's pretty powerfull.
+Go to http://www.kicad-pcb.org/ and grab the installer, the standardlib comes with it and is pretty powerfull.

 #### Linux